+In this study, we investigated the behavioral performance of rats in a new model of the Horizon task adapted to rats.
+We addressed these limitations of previous rodent studies by designing a novel open-field task in which rodents choose between two locations that offer different amount of rewards.
+To dissociate the uncertainty in estimation of value from the ambiguity of a novel option, we used magnitudes of rewards instead of probabilistic rewards.
+Indeed, choosing the same option again in the probabilistic case can be at least in part exploratory whereas repeating the same choice is more exploitative in a purely deterministic reward setting.
+In our design, the rats were guided to one of the two feeder location first, and the extent to which they explore the other unvisited feeder location in their free choices is used as a purer measure of exploration.
+In this way, we are also able to quantify directed exploration in a model-free manner.
+In addition, rats were set to perform the task in both a short and a long horizon condition to assess whether rats explore differently in different horizon contexts.
+Using an open field, we were able to use two sets of different locations alternatively as new games start as opposed to having to reverse the reward conditions at the same set of locations (as in reversal learning paradigms).
+The two sets of feeders are associated with different horizon contexts.
+Moreover, we recruited human subjects to perform a similar version that is comparable to the task that the rats, and we compared the performance in exploration between humans and rats.

-In this study, we investigated how rodents solve the explore-exploit tradeoff in a more naturalistic setting using a novel open field task.
-Like in humans, we showed that rats are able to use prior information about the distribution of rewards to guide exploration.
-However, rats did not seem to alter their exploration strategies based on the horizon context.
+As with humans, we showed that rats were able to use prior information about the distribution of rewards to guide future exploration.
+However, rats did not alter their exploration strategies based on the horizon context to the same extent as humans.

-In line with previous researches using the reversal learning paradigm in a chamber box setting, we showed that rats demonstrated the model-free win-stay lose-shift strategy in making explore-exploit decisions in our open field task.
+In line with previous researches using the reversal learning paradigm in an operant box setting, we showed that rats demonstrated the model-free win-stay lose-shift strategy in making explore-exploit decisions.
 Specifically, they choose to explore more when the exploit value is low and explore less when the exploit value is high.
-However, in our design, in order to judge whether the exploit value is low or high, instead of using short-term memory to recall the value at the exploit option before reversal, rats have to recall from sessions from previous days to estimate the distribution of possible rewards.
-We showed that rats are indeed able to incorporate prior information in guiding exploration.
+However, in our design, in order to assess whether the exploit value is low or high, instead of using short-term memory to recall the value at the exploit option before reversal, rats had to use their long-term memory from sessions in previous days to estimate the distribution of possible rewards.
+We showed that rats were indeed able to incorporate prior information in guiding exploration.
+In addition, in the reversal learning paradigm, the level of exploration has to be evaluated on the course of several trials (in the probabilistic case), the exact timing of “exploration” decision is difficult to estimate, whereas in our case, exploration can be seen in a single trial (visiting the unknown option), which is advantageous in studying the neurophysiological mechanisms underlying real-time explore-exploit decisions.

-Further analysis needs to be done to quantify directed vs random exploration in both the rat and the human dataset.
-In a model-free way, the percentage of choosing the unknown option can be viewed as a tendency for directed exploration.
-However, like the reversal learning paradigm, our design cannot fully dissociate directed exploration from random exploration without model fitting.
-Instead, we can quantify both directed and random exploration by incorporating an “information bonus” and a “decision noise” term in the softmax action selection formula, to dissociate the tendency to choose the unknown option vs. the variability in behavior.
+Further analysis needs to be done to quantify directed vs random exploration in both the rat and the human datasets.
+In a model-free manner, the probability of choosing the unknown options can be viewed as a tendency for directed exploration.
+However, as with the reversal learning paradigm, our design cannot fully dissociate directed exploration from random exploration without model fitting.
+Instead, we can quantify both directed and random exploration by incorporating an “information bonus” and a “decision noise” term using the softmax action selection rule to dissociate the tendency to choose the unknown option vs. the variability in behavior.

+pexplore=11+e-Rguided-Vprior+IB+biasδsideσ2